WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 27th June 2026**.
+The next session will take place on **Saturday 4th July 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-At the next session we will be writing another program for the BBC micro:bit.
+At the next session, the last before the summer break, we will either be writing another program for the BBC micro:bit or find an interesting Scratch project.
+Keep a look out on this page to see!

 ![bbc micro:bit v2](microbit_v2-removebg.png)

-We will create a 2-player game to see which player has the fastest reactions.
-We will start by creating a simple game that shows an image after a random amount of time - then whoever presses their button first is the winner.
-We will then extend the program to count as each player wins a round.
-The first player to reach a pre-defined number of rounds will be the winner!
+last time We made a 2-player game to see which player has the fastest reactions.
+The game showed an image after a random amount of time - then whoever presses their button first was the winner.

-This PowerPoint file [Quick Reaction Game](https://docs.google.com/presentation/d/1A_yYni3wPlvpQjE0PzA4IlrCi02OqVHw/edit?usp=drive_link&ouid=116750909637562215455&rtpof=true&sd=true) shows the steps for building the project.
+If you want to catch up on this game there is a PowerPoint file [Quick Reaction Game](https://docs.google.com/presentation/d/1A_yYni3wPlvpQjE0PzA4IlrCi02OqVHw/edit?usp=drive_link&ouid=116750909637562215455&rtpof=true&sd=true) shows the steps for building the project.

 Last time we used the micro:bit to make an *Apple Catcher* game where you have to catch as many falling apples as you can in 30 seconds.
 This used blocks from the Advanced *Game* set of blocks.